Børre Knudsen

 Børre Arnold Knudsen (1937–2014) was a Norwegian Lutheran priest noted for his anti-abortion activism.
 Together with Ludvig Nessa, he staged protests at abortion clinics starting in the late 1980s, and he spent time in jail for refusing to pay fines received for his protests.

 Dismissed as parish priest of Balsfjord Municipality in 1983 due to his refusal to perform his official state duties in protest against new abortion laws, he helped establish the Deanery of Strandebarm in 1991, also known as the "Church of Norway in Exile".
 He was ordained as bishop by the church in 1997 until retiring in 2008 due to failing health.
 He was defrocked from the Church of Norway in 2001.

-Knudsen was also noted as a prolific hymn poet, and two of his hymns has later been included in the Norwegian hymn book, as well as the hymn books of other churches.
+Knudsen was also noted as a prolific hymnist, and two of his hymns were later included in the Norwegian hymnal, as well as the hymnals of other churches.

 Early life

 Knudsen was born on 24 September 1937 in Vennesla Municipality in Vest-Agder county, to priest Rolf Godwin Knudsen (1907–56) and Nina Lydersen (1913–95).
 He grew up in Langesund where his father was the local parish priest.
 His father was arrested and defrocked during the German occupation of Norway in the Second World War, causing a lasting impression on Knudsen.
 His mother also did resistance work, and the family was forced to move to neutral Sweden for a time during the war.
 They moved to Bergen in 1952, and Knudsen started studying theology in 1956.
 He completed his seminary education in 1966 and was ordained as a priest in the Church of Norway in 1967.
 He served as an assistant priest in Balsfjord Municipality in Troms county from 1968 until 1971, when he was made priest of the parish there.